Tropical Storm Dorian's path: What you need to know

 Where is Tropical Storm Dorian now?

-The National Hurricane Center said in its 11 a.m.
-ET update that Dorian is located about 135 miles east-southeast of Barbados, moving west-northwest at 14 mph with maximum sustained at 60 mph.
+The National Hurricane Center (NHC) said in its 8 a.m.
+EST update that Dorian is located about 60 miles southeast of St. Croix, with sustained winds of 60 mph and moving northwest at 13 mph.

-"Dorian is moving toward the west-northwest near 14 mph and this motion is expected to continue through Tuesday night," the NHC said.
+The storm is expected to continue traveling northwest over the next few days.

+"On the forecast track, the center of Dorian will pass over or near the U.S. and British Virgin Islands and Puerto Rico later today," the NHC said.

 Where is Tropical Storm Dorian going?